xiaoweixhe/plotcmap/README.md

                                  vectors with same length.
-                                 cmap can be one of the MATLAB predefined colormap names or an customized N X 3 colormap matirx.
+                                 cmap can be one of the MATLAB predefined colormap names or an customized N X 3 colormap array.
                                  (list of predefined colormap names:
                                  parula, turbo, hsv, hot, cool, spring,
                                  summer, autumn, winter, gray, bone,
                                  copper, pink, jet, lines, colorcube,
                                  prism, flag, white)

-plotcmap(X, Y, cmap):

-plots a 2-D line using plot(X, Y) and creates a
+plotcmap(X, Y, cmap): plots a 2-D line using plot(X, Y) and creates a
                       colormap based on cmap on the line without the values of LineValue where plotcmap maps an implicit set of values ranges from 1 to length(X).

-plotcmap(__, LineSpec):

-plots a colormapped line with specified
+plotcmap(__, LineSpec): plots a colormapped line with specified
-                        LineStyle, Marker, and Color.
+                        LineStyle, Marker, and LineWidth.
 Use of LineSpec is the same as in plot or plot3. e.g., plotcmap(X, Y, cmap, LineValue, '--o')
                         plotcmap(X, Y, cmap, 'LineWidth', 2).
                         Note that plotcmap overwrites the line color property even if it is specified.

-plotcmap(__, 'MatchMarkerFaceColor'):

-matchs marker face colors of
+plotcmap(__, 'MatchMarkerFaceColor'): matchs marker face colors of
                                       each marker to their corresponding
                                       LineValue to create filled markers.

-plotcmap(Y, cmap, __):

-plots a 2-D colormapped line using plot(Y).
+plotcmap(Y, cmap, __): plots a 2-D colormapped line using plot(Y).

-plotcmap(X, Y, Z, cmap, __):

-plots a 3-D colormapped line using
+plotcmap(X, Y, Z, cmap, __): plots a 3-D colormapped line using
                              plot3(X, Y, Z).

-plotcmap(ax, __):

-displays the plot in the target axes.
+plotcmap(ax, __): displays the plot in the target axes.
 Specify the axes
                   as the first argument in any of the previous syntaxes.
                   Same as plot or plot3.

-h = plotcmap(__):

-returns an array of Line objects.
+h = plotcmap(__): returns an array of Line objects.

 -------------------------------------------------------------------------